Panorama Mall

 Panorama Mall is a mall in Panorama City, San Fernando Valley, Los Angeles, California.
-It is an enclosed mall anchored by two large discount stores, Walmart and Curacao, aimed primarily at a Hispanic customer base.
+It is an enclosed mall anchored by only one large discount store, Walmart.

 The mall originally opened as the open-air Broadway–Valley shopping center in 1955.
 Similar to what happened with nearby Valley Plaza, after opening additional department stores and retail strips opened on the periphery of the Broadway center.
 During the 1960s the merchants' association of the various owners marketed its retail properties collectively as the Panorama City Shopping Center.
 In 1964 it claimed to be the first center with four major department stores.
 Panorama Mall was renovated and enclosed in 1980.

 History

 The Broadway–Valley shopping center, as it was then known, opened on October 10, 1955, as a single strip of stores along Van Nuys Blvd. north of Roscoe Blvd, with 89000 sqft of retail space adjacent to and sharing a parking lot with a 226000 sqft Broadway department store designed by architect Welton Becket.
 Silverwoods, Mandel's, Kinney Shoes, Lerner's and Woolworth were the other stores in the complex.

 The anchor department stores opened as follows: